scg-unibe-ch/ese2021/README.md

 This year, students in small teams will build a small web application using Angular and Express.
 In this application, users (fans of a specific topic, e.g., Harry Potter fans, Manchester United fans) can create posts.
-Basically, you will build a fan community platform to post related content, such as memes, photos, and buy fan merchandise in an online store.
+In short, you will build a fan community platform to post related content, such as memes, photos, and buy fan merchandise in an online store.
 We will divide students into teams of 5-6, and each team can pick up a common interest for which they want to build such a platform.
 We will provide the necessary requirements and guide students through the entire process of development and project management.

 # Project organization

-Students/participants will be divided into small teams (each team will have roughly 4-5 students).
+Students/participants will be divided into small teams.
 Each team will build the application independently.
 One student from each team will act as a Product Owner (PO), who will mainly co-ordinate the communication with assitant.
 Nevertheless, all team members are encouraged to participate in discussions or to clarify requirements or ask doubts.

 The total duration for the project is 12 weeks.
-First 4 weeks will be given to learn technologies and clear the underlying concepts, **also to start developing**.
-The project will be developed as a series of *features*.
+First 4 weeks will be given to learn technologies and clear the underlying concepts, ***also to start developing***.
+The project will be developed as a series of *features* as we will discuss during the exercise hours.
 Exercise hours mostly consist of meetings of assistants with their corresponding teams.
-However, there will be few weeks, where we will present few important topics.
+However, there will be a few weeks, where assistants will present a few important topics.
+There will also be pre-recorded podcasts on various topics provided on [SwichTube channel](https://tube.switch.ch/channels/FwaCAPHvhD) in advance.
 At the end, the best project will receive a surprise prize!

 # Further information